 Short lines are also handy for tying up your kayak at night on the shore or towing it when walking through shallow water.

 These tow lines are available in kits or fully constructed and the components are available separately.
-Instructions for tow line construction from the kit is contained in our Youtube videos:
+Instructions for tow line construction from the kit are contained in our Youtube videos:

-In flat-water environments towing systems can be attached to the PFD of the person performing the tow (rather than boat-to-boat).
-A body tow is attached via a quick release waist belt on a Guide / Leader PFD.
+Towing systems can be attached to the PFD of the person performing the tow (rather than boat-to-boat).
+A body tow is attached via a quick release waist belt on a Rescue PFD such as the Kokatat Guide PFD or Sea To Summit Leader PFD.